A Positive Quote for Now

 Picture related to the title of the story

-When he told us so, I inquired from him whether the stories I had heard about a prominent politician buying him a public service vehicle were true.
-He said they were indeed true and when I asked him which politician in particular bought him the vehicle, he thought for a moment and said it was Dr. Titus Naikuni.
+When he told me the rumors were true, I asked him which politician in particular bought him the vehicle.
+He thought for a moment and then said it was Dr. Titus Naikuni, a former Kenya Airways CEO.

 ---------------------------------------------------------------------